leilawren/doggieOS/README.md

 OKAY so I tried this - This is still a work in progress

 I used timeshift to make snapshots and grub-btrfs to add them to grub.

 https://github.com/Antynea/grub-btrfs

+sudo /etc/grub.d/41_snapshots-btrfs && sudo grub-mkconfig -o /boot/grub/grub.cfg

-This works but i think i would prefer to use snapper instead of timeshit, and automate the process with a custom script.
+This works but i think i would prefer to use snapper instead of timeshift, and automate the process with a custom script.

-When i booted from a snapshot I noticed that new packages and a test file in home was still there.
+When i booted from a snapshot i noticed that new packages and a test file in home was still there.
+I need to learn more about this.

 # SDDM / XRANDR